 Darren is the father of Claire (Class of 2024) and Willy (Class of 2026).
 He grew up in Los Angeles and moved to the Bay Area to attend UC Berkeley where he received a B.S. in environmental economics.
 He obtained a M.P.P. degree from Harvard, an M.D. from Stanford, and he did residency training in internal medicine at UCSF.
 While at UCSF, he met his wife, Stefani Wedl, who is now a Hospitalist physician at CPMC.
 Darren is currently the CEO of Apixio, a healthcare technology start-up that uses artificial intelligence to mine medical records to improve care quality.
 During his career, he has held executive roles in managed care and healthcare technology companies.
 In his free time, Darren continues to pursue his rock star dreams as a drummer in a local band.
 He is honored to serve on the Board and support CAIS and its parent community.

-Darren serves on the Audit and Risk Management Committee and the Finance Committee.
+Darren serves on the Advancement Committee and the Audit and Risk Management Committee.

 Peter Shiau